 - 1 (2) (Blank).

 - 2 (3) Summer school.
-Summer school payments shall be made as

-- 3 provided in Section 18-4.3.
+Summer school payments shall be made as 3 provided in Section 18-4.3.

 - 4 (M) Education Funding Advisory Board.

-5 The Education Funding Advisory Board, hereinafter in this subsection (M) referred to as the "Board", is hereby created.
-6 The Board shall consist of 5 members who are appointed by the 7 8 Governor, by and with the advice and consent of the Senate.
-The 9 members appointed shall include representatives of education, 10 business, and the general public.
-One of the members so 11 appointed shall be designated by the Governor at the time the 12 appointment is made as the chairperson of the Board.
-The initial members of the Board may be appointed any time after 1.3 14 the effective date of this amendatory Act of 1997.
-The regular 15 term of each member of the Board shall be for 4 years from the 16 third Monday of January of the year in which the term of the member's appointment is to commence, except that of the 5 17 18 initial members appointed to serve on the Board, the member who is appointed as the chairperson shall serve for a term that 19 20 commences on the date of his or her appointment and expires on 21 the third Monday of January, 2002, and the remaining 4 members, 22 by lots drawn at the first meeting of the Board that is held after all 5 members are appointed, shall determine 2 of their 23 number to serve for terms that commence on the date of their 24 25 respective appointments and expire on the third Monday of appointed to serve on the Board shall serve until their respective successors are appointed and confirmed.
+The Education Funding Advisory Board, hereinafter in this subsection (M) referred to as the "Board", is hereby created.
+The Board shall consist of 5 members who are appointed by the Governor, by and with the advice and consent of the Senate.
+The members appointed shall include representatives of education, business, and the general public.
+One of the members so appointed shall be designated by the Governor at the time the appointment is made as the chairperson of the Board.
+The initial members of the Board may be appointed any time after the effective date of this amendatory Act of 1997.
+The regular term of each member of the Board shall be for 4 years from the third Monday of January of the year in which the term of the member's appointment is to commence, except that of the 5 initial members appointed to serve on the Board, the member who is appointed as the chairperson shall serve for a term that commences on the date of his or her appointment and expires on the third Monday of January, 2002, and the remaining 4 members, by lots drawn at the first meeting of the Board that is held after all 5 members are appointed, shall determine 2 of their number to serve for terms that commence on the date of their respective appointments and expire on the third Monday of

+January, 2001, and 2 of their number to serve for terms that commence on the date of their respective appointments and expire on the third Monday of January, 2000.
+All members appointed to serve on the Board shall serve until their respective successors are appointed and confirmed.
 Vacancies shall be filled in the same manner as original appointments.
 If a vacancy in membership occurs at a time when the Senate is not in session, the Governor shall make a temporary appointment until the next meeting of the Senate, when he or she shall appoint, by and with the advice and consent of the Senate, a person to fill that membership for the unexpired term.
-If the made, those appointments shall be made as in the case of
+If the Senate is not in session when the initial appointments are made, those appointments shall be made as in the case of vacancies.